 To help you make the right choice, here are some essential considerations when choosing a new dog door.

 One of the most important things is to get a dog door that's the right size for your dog.
 The size doesn't need to be perfect, but it should provide ample room for your dog to pass through without being so big that it's hard for him to open.
-Here's a quick guide to choosing the right dog door size:
+Here's a quick overview of how to choose the right door size - but click here for our full guide:

 The goal is to buy a dog door that's big enough for your pet to fit through comfortably, but that's not larger than it needs to be.
 This is because larger doors are more likely to need advanced features, such as a sensor opening system.